soxueren/atsd/api/data/properties/query.md

 ### Entity Filter Fields

 * Entity name pattern may include `?` and `*` wildcards.
-* `entity`, `entities`, `entityGroup` fields are mutually exclusive, only one field can be specified in the query object.
+* `entity`, `entities`, `entityGroup` fields are mutually exclusive, only one of them can be specified in the query object.
 * `entityExpression` is applied as an additional filter to `entity`, `entities`, and `entityGroup` fields.

 | **Name**  | **Type** | **Description**  |